weterynarzfred/page_4/README.md

 - `currency`

 ## todo
-- generate warnings when currency is below zero
 - add tooltips explaining gui
 - make a working preview
 - save and load from a json file